What you need to know about FDA 21 CFR Part 11 and temperature compliance.

-There are some few exceptions, such as email attached scanned paper records, and if some other requirements specifically require the use of paper records, they will supersede the 21 CFR Part 11.
+There are a few exceptions, such as email-attached scanned paper records, and if some other requirements specifically require the use of paper records, they will supersede the 21 CFR Part 11.

 This section will give a brief overview of the different sections in the 21 CFR Part 11, and the subsequent requirements in broad terms.
 The 21 CFR Part 11 is divided into different sections which concern different requirements.
 The specific requirements and Eupry’s compliance with these requirements are listed in the 21 CFR Part 11 compliance report by Eupry ApS, and the specific requirements can be found on FDA’s homepage.

 The concerns of This section how electronic records can be implemented and accepted by the FDA.
 In broad terms, the FDA must be able to accept the digital format, and an organization must be able to prove that the electronic records comply with 21 CFR Part 11.

 This sections holds a series of definitions used for defining the type of system that is used, and the definition of a signature.

 The most important part has to do with whether a system is closed or open.
 Eupry’s system is considered closed, as the user access is controlled by the same people who are responsible for its contents.
 In other words, the people who put in records and sign the content can control the user access themselves.

 Electronic records (closed systems)

 This section deals with how records are controlled, and under this also how records are ensured to be authentic including system access and audit trails.